 “Growing up in Texas, country music was all I ever heard.
 I was very versed in country music, so I’ve always mixed it in.
 I’m so happy to see that ‘Country Remix’ is actually a genre now.
 Music and DJing to me are about being creative and relating to your crowd.
 No matter what song it is, people will dance if it’s presented right.
 If they’re familiar with a song, that’s what makes them more comfortable to have a better time.”

-In 2013, Silver signed a recording contract with RCA Nashville, releasing the EP Country Club, featuring country mash-ups of some of the format’s most popular and beloved artists, including Alabama, Dolly Parton, Carrie Underwood, Jake Owen, and Love and Theft.
+In 2013, Silver signed a recording contract with RCA Nashville, becoming the first DJ to be signed to a major Nashville label.
+His 2013 EP, Country Club, features creative and rhythmic country mash-ups of some of the format’s most popular and beloved artists, including Alabama, Dolly Parton, Carrie Underwood, Jake Owen, and Love and Theft.